What Are Geocodes and How to Geocode Addresses

-Parcel centroid geocoding tends to be more expensive than ZIP+4 or interpolated due to the additional data needed to calculate the geocodes.
-Unfortunately, it still lacks considerable precision.
+Parcel centroid geocoding tends to be more expensive than ZIP+4 or interpolated due to the additional city and county data needed to calculate the geocodes, but it still lacks precision.

-The purple markers on the image are parcel centroid geocodes provided by the Google Places Geocoding API.
-Notice how Google places the geocode in the pond?
+The purple markers on the image are parcel centroid geocodes provided by the Google Geocoding API.
+Notice how Google placed the geocode in the pond?
 If you understand how Google calculated this geocode, the problem with parcel centroid geocodes becomes apparent.

-Having exact matches for a primary structure is on a parcel holds high value.
-In the case of insurance quotes, city planning, telecommunications and hundreds of other use cases, those dozens or hundreds of feet can be the difference between low and high liability.
+Having exact matches for a primary structure on a parcel holds high value.
+In the case of insurance quotes, city planning, telecommunications, and hundreds of other use cases, those dozens or hundreds of feet can be the difference between low and high liability.
 That is why rooftop geocoding exists.

-Rooftop geocodes start with the parcel centroid geocode as the reference, which is then refined using additional data-points and calculations in order to match the geocode with the actual rooftop of the primary structure on the parcel.
+Rooftop geocodes start with the parcel centroid geocode as the reference, which is then refined using additional data points and calculations to match the geocode with the actual rooftop of the primary structure on the parcel.
 The more precise the geocode, the more expensive and difficult it is to obtain.

 When looking for geocoder service providers, never trust that geocodes are truly “rooftop accurate” just because the provider says they are.
-Unscrupulous providers will often slap the “rooftop accurate geocodes” sticker on geocodes that are really only parcel centroid.
+Unscrupulous providers will often slap the “rooftop accurate geocodes” sticker on geocodes that are only parcel centroid accurate.

 These providers count on you not checking the accuracy of their geocoder thoroughly before committing.

 ZIP+4 and interpolated geocodes are a lower price and lower precision.
 This makes them cost-effective for certain big-picture, zoomed-out, large-scale analysis, types of applications.

 Rooftop-level geocodes are a higher price and far higher precision.
-This makes the cost effective for applications where hyper accuracy matters.
+This makes them cost effective for applications where hyper accuracy matters.

 Parcel centroid geocodes are a higher price and lower precision.
-This makes the cost effective for few use cases.
+This makes them cost effective for only a few use cases.

 In other words, parcel centroid geocodes are like a car that is also a boat.
 While it is a neat concept, an amphibious car is expensive and ends up being a poor quality car and a poor quality boat.